mvakde/mvakde.github.io/blog/44-on-arc-1.md

 <!-- The improvements from the other changes were incremental -->

 I also increased the training data by adding the non-overlapping tasks from ARC-2.
 I did this very carefully to ensure no leakage.
-You can remove the extra data if you don't like it and it will still scores ~40%, but it will need ~double the compute.
+You can remove the extra data if you don't like it and it will still score ~40%, but it will need ~double the compute.

 Context: ARC-2 contains 773 ARC-1 puzzles and 347 new puzzles.
 Most eval puzzles of ARC-1 are repeated, so if you naively train on ARC-2, then its a dataleak and you will score 100%.
 I avoid this by carefully filtering out the 773 repeated puzzles (so no leak!)